 Growsel strongly recommends that Trustee hire or appoint a dedicated Growsel Coordinator to manage the Growsel program and serve as the primary point of contact for Growsel staff.
 Traits of a successful Growsel Coordinator include the following: Good at motivating and coordinating other staff, Strong writing skills in English Language, Comfortable communicating with Growsel staff, Comfortable using computers and learning new technologies, Familiarity with basic accounting and loan principles, available and strong internet connectivity and electricity supply

 As a Growsel Trustee, your organisation has the huge opportunity of helping smallholder farmers to help themselves, support their families in your community.
 Becoming a bank to the poor and making a difference.
 Broaden depth of impact by leveraging Growsel as an additional tool for your organization.
 Enhance your brand through visibility on Growsel site and content.
-Opportunity to create jobs and reduce poverty in your community, and finally, make up to 5% to 10% extra income overseeing and coordinating Growsel local farms in your community.
+Opportunity to create jobs and reduce poverty in your community, and finally, make extra income overseeing and coordinating Growsel local farms in your community.

 As a Growsel Trustees will be leveraging on Growsel's financial inclusion and crowd-funding program as a tool to support and empower smallholder farmers in your community.
 Working with Growsel field team to help smallholder farmers keep their families stable and support communities.